Writers Asking Writers Questions | Danielle Elaine & Yvette Luevano

 How does who you are as a writer now compare to whom you’d like to be as a writer?

 A: I think - I hope, at least - I've gotten better as a writer.
-I'm not so hung up on imitating or recreating an existing poem that I like.
+I'm not so hung up on imitating or recreating an existing poem I like.
 The poem should determine the form, not the other way around.
 A poem doesn't have to be a big grand declaration.
-Poems can be small, intimate, and still be impactful.
+Poems can be small and intimate, but still impactful.
 Some poems just take time, perspective.
 I still have a long way to go.
 I never know where I'm going when I start writing a poem.
 I'm always unsure of how to end them.

 If you have children or plan to, what is the impression or legacy you’d like your work to leave on them?